TDEE Calculator

 NEAT refers to the energy or calories the body burns during daily activities that are not considered exercise or planned physical activity, such as walking to work, gardening, or fidgeting.

-NEAT can account for a significant portion of any total daily energy expenditure, especially for people who lead an active lifestyle.
+NEAT can account for a significant portion of total daily energy expenditure, especially for people who lead active lifestyles.

 Physical activity, such as taking the stairs instead of the elevator or standing instead of sitting, can help increase energy expenditure.